Modelling phylogeny in 16S rRNA gene sequencing datasets using string-based kernels: Materials and Methods

-The GP prior \eqref{eq:gp_regression_model} can be seen as a generalisation of a multivariate Gaussian distribution: when evaluating $f(\cdot)$ on a finite set of observations e.g. $x_1,\dots x_n$, the n-dimensional vector $(f(x_1),\dots f(x_n))$ follows a multivariate Gaussian distribution with mean 0 and covariance matrix $K_{XX}$, which is the positive semi-definite matrix with elements formed by pairwise evaluations of $k(\cdot,\cdot)$ on the rows of $X$.
+which is fully specified by the positive semi-definite kernel function $k(\cdot,\cdot)$ and its hyperparameter(s) $\theta$.
+The GP prior in \eqref{eq:gp_regression_model} can be seen as a generalisation of a multivariate Gaussian distribution: when evaluating $f(\cdot)$ on a finite set of observations e.g. $x_1,\dots x_n$, the n-dimensional vector $(f(x_1),\dots f(x_n))$ follows a multivariate Gaussian distribution with mean 0 and covariance matrix $K_{XX}$, which is the positive semi-definite matrix with elements formed by pairwise evaluations of $k(\cdot,\cdot)$ on the rows of $X$.
 The Gaussian likelihood of this regression model permits exact computation of the posterior distribution $p(f(\cdot)\mid X,y)$ via Bayes rule \cite{williams2006gaussian}.
-In addition, the log-marginal likelihood (LML) of the GP regression model can be obtained analytically:
+In addition, the log-marginal likelihood (LML) of the GP regression model can be obtained analytically